-Exchange rates offered by any provider will vary depending on a whole host of factors, so credit cards may not always be cheaper, but they are almost always a strong option.
+Exchange rates offered by any provider will vary depending on a host of factors, so credit cards may not always be cheaper, but they are almost always a strong option.

-It is important to remember that only specialist travel credit cards will beat cash, as everyday cards will likely charge fees of around 3% on all foreign currency transactions.
+However it is important to remember that only specialist travel credit cards will beat cash, as everyday cards will likely charge fees of around 3% on all foreign currency transactions.

 It is also important to know that using a credit card involves borrowing money, often with high interest rates if you do not meet repayments.
 If you don’t think you will be able to pay back what you borrow on time, or you are unlikely to be approved for a credit card then it may not be the option for you.

-Therefore it is worth also doing a comparison to see if a cheap travel debit card can meet your needs.
+Therefore, it is worth also doing a comparison to see if a cheap travel debit card can meet your needs.

 |What exchange rate will I get?||You will be charged your provider’s exchange rate on the day of processing, not the day you spend.
 It usually takes a few days to process a transaction, so if you checked the rate when you paid, there is a chance you will be charged a slightly different amount.|